Religious persecution is real for many people, but some people needlessly bring opposition upon themselves

 Based on the tone of his letter, I suspect she presented me as someone who discriminated her for her faith, perhaps even anti-Semitic.
 (I have great affinity for religious Jews, as their faith history is my faith history.)

 I considered contacting her Rabbi directly to explain—since she didn’t understand when I tried, once again, to clarify—but with the press of other work I never got around to it.
 A month later she quit, likely believing that I had persecuted her for her faith.
+We can experience negative reactions to our faith, but we need to be sure we aren’t the cause.
+Click To Tweet

 In truth she brought the situation on herself.